UAE: 100-year-old British expat and long-term resident dies

 Jocelyn Henderson, 100-year-old British expat who has been calling UAE home since 1976, passed away on Saturday night (November 13), a family member revealed.

-Her granddaughter Kirstin Henderson said she suffered acid reflux while having dinner at her home in Abu Dhabi.
+Her granddaughter Kirsten Henderson said she suffered acid reflux while having dinner at her home in Abu Dhabi.

 Jocelyn will be cremated at Al Ain Crematorium.
 “She never thought she will get to 100 years of age.
 She thought she was going to die many years ago,” said Kirsten.